ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-nfs.hidden.md

 This is a Beta feature that requires special approval.
 Contact your IBM Sales representative if you are interested in getting access.
 {: beta}

-In this tutorial, an NFS file share is created in VPC and it is attached to a VMware cluster as a Datastore.
+In this tutorial, an NFS file share is created in {{site.data.keyword.vpc_short}} and it is attached to a VMware cluster as a Datastore.
 This phase is optional, if you use vSAN as your preferred storage option.
 {: shortdesc}

 This tutorial is part of [series](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-vpc-bm-vmware#vpc-bm-vmware-objectives), and requires that you have completed the related tutorials in the presented order.